International Fact-Finding Mission on Israeli Settlements

 The International Fact-Finding Mission on Israeli Settlements was a United Nations fact-finding mission created in March 2012 by the Human Rights Council, an agency of the United Nations, to "investigate the implications of the Israeli settlements on the civil, political, economic, social and cultural rights of the Palestinian people throughout the Occupied Palestinian Territory, including East Jerusalem.
 The mission was composed of Christine Chanet from France (Chair of the Mission), Asma Jahangir from Pakistan, and Unity Dow from Botswana.

 Report

 Methods

 Following a public call for submissions from interested parties, including representatives of Israeli settler communities, the mission received information from governments, inter-governmental organisations, international and national NGOs, professional bodies, academics, victims, witnesses and the media.
-It planned to visits to both Israel and the occupied territories, to observe the situation on the ground, but was unable due to a lack of Israeli cooperation.
+It planned visits to both Israel and the occupied territories, to observe the situation on the ground, but was unable due to a lack of Israeli cooperation.
 In order to obtain first hand information the mission set up meetings in Jordan in which it met and interviewed various involved individuals and organisations.